Join Us at Webster

 and

-Emphasis in Preschool Education (39 credit hours)
+Emphasis in Global Education (15 credit hours)

 BEd students also take applicable University Global Citizenship Program classes, with accommodations for their major, as well as elective classes.